-Overland visual Arts Program Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Photography 1 9-12 1/2 unit 1 semester No Signature Required None Fee - \$25.
+Overland visual Arts i rogram Course N lame Grade Level Credit Course Length Registration Prerequisite Course Description Photography 1 CITE.
+9-12 1/2 unit 1 semester No Signature Required None Fee - \$25.
 Students will learn the basic techniques of digital photography and the post editing process.
 They will learn to properly utilize the cameras settings, explore basic concepts of composition, and learn how to express abstract ideas through a photographic medium.
 Students will also learn basic editing skills in using photoshop.
-Photography 2 9-12 1/2 unit 1 semester No Signature Required Photography 1 with a passing grade Fee - \$25.
+Photography 2 C TE 9-12 1/2 unit 1 semester Teacher Signature Required Photography 1 with a passing grade Fee - \$25.
 Students will learn more difficult camera techniques, and continue to expand their creative exploration through a variety of photography challenges.
-Photography 3 10-12 1/2 unit 1 semester No Signature Required Photography 2 with a passing grade Fee - \$25.
+Photography 3 C TE.
+10-12 1/2 unit 1 semester Teacher Signature Required Photography 2 with a passing grade Fee - \$25.
 This course is for the advanced photographer interested in developing a photo portfolio.
 Students work more independently, but with guidance from the instructor on expanding skills.
 More emphasis is placed on visual concepts, experimentation and continued personal artistic expression.
 Students who complete this class in good standing are qualified to go on to Advanced Placement Art Studio.
-Photography 4 10-12 1/2 unit 1 semester No Signature Required Fee - \$25.
+Photography 4 C TE.
+10-12 1/2 unit 1 semester Teacher Signature Required Photography 1 , 2, Fee - \$25.
 This course is designed to challenge students to refine their ability to coverge in two or three specific themes or techniques, and thoroughly explore them through the medium of photography.
 This optional precursor to AP Photography (AP 2D Studio Art) will help you create a "Concentration" that will provide additional support for the completion of your AP 2D Studio Art Portfolio.
-Drawing & Painting 1 9-12 1/2 unit 1 semester No Signature Required None Fee - \$25.
+Drawing & Painting 1 9-12 1/2 unit 1 semester No Signature Required Fee - \$25.
 This course is designed for students to explore the basics of drawing and painting.
 Students work in a variety of wet and dry media including tempera paint, pen, pencil, and much more.
 Drawing & Painting 1 students will learn how to design compositions, utilize their imagination, and learn how to work from real life.
 This class is technique based and is a great foundation for all art classes.
 Artists from multiple different movements are explored and students build a visual art vocabulary.
 No previous experience is required for this class.
-Drawing & Painting 2 9-12 1/2 unit 1 semester No Signature Required Drawing & Painting 1 with a passing grade Fee - \$25.
+Drawing & Painting 2 9-12 1/2 unit 1 semester Teacher Signature Required 1 with a passing Fee - \$25.
 Students enhance the skills learned in Drawing and Painting 1 to further explore two-dimensional drawing and painting media.
 Creative thinking and problem solving strategies are encouraged in the making of several finished projects.
-Drawing & Painting 3 10-12 1/2 unit 1 semester No Signature Required Drawing & Painting 2 with a passing grade continued personal artistic expression.
+Drawing & Painting 3 10-12 1/2 unit 1 semester Teacher Signature Required Drawing & Painting 2 with a passing grade Fee - \$25.
+The keynote of this class is developing personal voice, while expanding skills.
+More emphasis is placed on visual concepts, experimentation, problem solving strategies, and continued personal artistic expression.
 Students who complete this class in good standing are qualified to go on to Advanced Placement Art Studio.
-Graphic Design 1 9-12 1/2 unit 1 semester No Signature Required None Fee - \$25.
-This class covers the creation and production of graphic design projects, emphasizing layout, typography, creative design process, problem solving, and research.
-Students will be pushed in the areas of creativity and craftsmanship while expanding their knowledge of the elements and principles of design.
-Assignments range from individual to collaborative and are built to introduce design thinking, critical discussion and personal decision-making in relation to graphic design and address the ethics of intellectual property laws.
-Through the study of graphic design and self-expression students will strengthen their foundation as an artist and familiarize themselves with ever-expanding 21st century career skills.
-Students will learn to utilize Adobe Illustrator and Adobe Photoshop.